brittaniemorgan/authentication-server-performance-test/README.md

 If the session exists, echos back the provided `sessionToken` with a (200 OK) response code.

 These endpoints are validated using scenarios and stress tested to assess performance.

+How to run tests:
+1. Download NODE JS
+2. Install dependencies with `npm install`
+3. Run with `npm start`
+4. artillery run load-test.yml